 Throughout history, different cultures have given unique names to the full moons based on the time of year that they occur.

-"People used to track the passage of time based on the moon," Andrea Jones, an education specialist for the Planetary Science Institute, told Space.com.
+"People used to track the passage of time based on the moon," Andrea Jones, an education specialist for the Planetary Science Institute, told Space.com in 2016.
 "The moon is a very obvious timekeeper for ancient civilizations."

 For that reason, there are many different names for each full moon, depending on what part of the world you happen to be in.
 The Harvest Moon is a name that arose in the Northern Hemisphere, where autumn begins in September (unlike in the Southern Hemisphere, where September marks the start of spring).
 The Harvest Moon is followed by the Hunter's Moon, the Beaver Moon and the Cold Moon (once again, names that were coined in the Northern Hemisphere).